infinityworks/101-Sessions/sessions/Snowflake-100/101/05-querying-data/README.md

 Snowflake can query JSON and other semi-structured data from within a VARIANT column too:

-    SELECT PAYLOAD:"PRODUCTS_VIEWED" FROM RAW_DATA.SALES.TRANSACTIONS;
+    SELECT PAYLOAD:"basket" FROM RAW_DATA.SALES.TRANSACTIONS;

-You can use a colon to traverse the keys in the JSON to get to the required element, in this case `"PRODUCTS_VIEWED"`.
+You can use a colon to traverse the keys in the JSON to get to the required element, in this case `"basket"`.

 ## Unpacking lists and arrays in data